transposit/transposit-js-sdk/docs/methods/run.md

 # Run

+> You must deploy an operation as an endpoint before calling this method.

 Run an operation exposed as an [endpoint](https://www.transposit.com/docs/building/endpoints/).
 This method only works for endpoints that are publically available or protected by user sign-in.
 This method cannot be used to call endpoints protected by an API key.

 ```javascript